What is an arm lift (brachioplasty)?

 The results of arm lift surgery will be long-lasting, provided that you maintain a stable weight and general fitness.
 As your body ages, it is natural to lose some firmness in your arms, but most of your improvement from surgery should be relatively permanent.

 Many patients who have an arm lift may also consider other body contouring procedures, such as tummy tuck, thigh lift or body lift.
-Follow-up with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center is the best way to ensure what surgical approach is best for your overall, long-lasting results from your arm lift.
+Follow-up with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center is the best way to ensure what surgical approach is best for your overall, long-lasting results from your procedure.

 What is involved in recovery?

-Following your arm lift, dressings or bandages will be applied to your incisions, and your arms may be wrapped in an elastic bandage or a compression garment to minimize swelling.
+Following your arm lift surgery, dressings or bandages will be applied to your incisions, and your arms may be wrapped in an elastic bandage or a compression garment to minimize swelling.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid that may collect.

 Is an arm lift/brachioplasty safe?